PAXANDDOS/aurelion-pack/client/README.md

 1. Use [r2modman](https://r2modman.com/download/) (recommended) or other manager.
 2. Download and install the mod using the mod manager.
 3. (Optional, but recommended) [Update BepInEx](#updating-bepinex) to the latest version.
+4. If you plan on hosting, install [Host Pack](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack_Host/).

 ## Updating BepInEx

 It is advised to do so for potential performance improvements and bug fixes.
 Some plugins target a version of BepInEx higher than it is provided by the Lethal Company Thunderstore page.
 Here's how to update it:

 1. Open your mod manager and navigate to `Settings` and click `Browse profile folder`.
 Your profile folder will open in your file explorer.
-Leave it open.
+Leave it open for now.
 2. [Download BepInEx 5.4.23.2](https://github.com/BepInEx/BepInEx/releases/download/v5.4.23.2/BepInEx_win_x64_5.4.23.2.zip) or [open releases page](https://github.com/BepInEx/BepInEx/releases) and download the latest 5.x version.
 3. Extract the contents of the downloaded archive to your profile folder, overwriting existing files.